 My question (unsigned!) was to quote his “peacetime catastrophe” line and ask whether he ever reconsidered that judgment.
 WFB amusingly replied: “I have often been asked to reconsider my judgments, but try as I might I have never found any reason to cause me to do so.”

 (Nobody could ever put him on the spot that night.
 Another questioner asked, “If you could have Winston Churchill to yourself for an entire evening, what would you say to him?”
 Bill quickly replied: “I would say: ‘Please talk non-stop.'”)

-But his great speech on that occasion caused me to think that he had by then taken a longer view, considering Churchill indispensable in the battle with Hitler, if ineffective in later battles against Socialism and the Soviets:
+But his great speech on that occasion caused me to think that he had by then taken a longer view, considering Churchill indispensable in the battle with Hitler, if ineffective in later battles:

-The entire speech can be found in Churchill Proceedings 1995-1996, and in the Buckley volume of collected speeches, Let Us Talk of Many Things.
+The entire speech can be found in the Buckley volume of collected speeches, Let Us Talk of Many Things.

 In fairness it should also be said that Buckley considered Stalin a more virulent disease than Hitler.
-In our correspondence published in Finest Hour 138 he makes this telling remark: “My thought has always been that Nazism had absolutely no eschatology, and would wither on the vine.
+In our correspondence he made a telling remark: “My thought has always been that Nazism had absolutely no eschatology, and would wither on the vine.
 Only the life of Hitler kept it going, and I can’t imagine he’d have lasted very long.
 The Communists hung in there [after the war] for forty-six years.”